-A RIB system acts as a large filter, and a majority of the impurities will be trapped at the surface, and as part of the maintenance of the RIB system, the top few inches will be removed periodically as it becomes clogged with these impurities.
+A RIB system acts as a large filter, and a majority of the impurities will be trapped at the surface, and as part of the maintenance of the RIB system, the top few inches will be removed periodically as it becomes clogged with mineral deposits from the evaporation of water.
 This top layer will be disposed of in a landfill.
 This natural filtration of the water into the ground will allow the water to be naturally cleaned by the soil to less any adverse impact on the ground water.
+This will allow for the aquifer to become recharged from the cooling water system.

-This RIB system will only operate during April through October, as the cooling system will not be used in the cooler winter months of the year.
-The discharge to the RIB system will comply with the permitting requirement set by the MPCA for this faculty and comply with any local zoning code setbacks from the property lines as well during the entitlement process.
+This RIB system will mainly operate from April through October, as the cooling system will not be used in the cooler winter months of the year.
+In the event of unseasonably warm temperatures the water could still be discharged to the RIB system and held until allowable infiltration.
+The discharge to the RIB system will comply with the permitting requirement set by the MPCA and the MDH for a DWSMA area for this type of facility and comply with any local zoning code setbacks from the property lines as well during the entitlement process.